ansman/kotshi/README.md

 Only properties declared in the constructor needs to be annotated since other properties are ignores.

 ### Custom Names
-By default the property or enum entry name is used when reading and writing JSON.
-To change the name used you may use the regular `@Json` annotation from Moshi to annotate the property or enum entry.
+By default, the property or enum entry name is used when reading and writing JSON.
+To change the name used you may use the `@JsonProperty` annotation or the regular `@Json` annotation from Moshi to annotate the property or enum entry.

 ### Json Qualifiers
 Kotshi has full support for `@JsonQualifier`, both plain and those with arguments.
 Simply annotate a property with the desired qualifiers and Kotshi will pick them up.

+### Registered adapters
+It's often required to have a few adapters that are handwritten, for example for framework classes.
+Handling this in a custom factory can be tedious, especially for generic types.
+To make this easier you may annotate any class or object that extends `JsonAdapter` with `@RegisterJsonAdapter` and Kotshi will generate the needed code in the adapter factory.

 ### Options